micmejia/bible-dump/NKJV/Leviticus/Lev 14.md

 And the Lord spoke to Moses and Aaron, saying:

 ###### 34
-"When you have come into the land of Canaan, which I give you as a possession, and I put the [^e]leprous plague in a house in the land of your possession,
+"When you have come into the land of Canaan, which I give you as a possession, and I put the leprous plague in a house in the land of your possession,

 ###### 35
 and he who owns the house comes and tells the priest, saying, 'It seems to me that _there is_ some plague in the house,'